raj-gupta1/raj-gupta1/README.md

 <!-- <img align="right" width="400" height="200" src="https://media.giphy.com/media/sGsOdL0YWYK0xSvARV/giphy.gif">      -->

 <ul>
-<li>🔭 I’m currently a Pre-final year student at Indian Institute of Information Technology persuing B.Tech in CSE. </li>
+<li>🔭 I’m  a Final year student at Indian Institute of Information Technology persuing B.Tech in CSE. </li>
 <li>Connect with me on <a href="https://www.linkedin.com/in/raj-gupta-8a2a95194">LinkedIn </a></li>
 <li> 📫 How to reach me: rajmanmauji@gmail.com </li>
  </ul> </p>